-For a divorce to be able to proceed in the United Kingdom, you must have been legally married for at least a year and either you or your former partner must primarily reside in the UK.
-You will be asked to give one or more reasons (known as "facts") that the relationship has permanently ended.
+For a divorce to be able to proceed in the United Kingdom, you must have been legally married for at least a year and you and/or your former partner must primarily reside, or be domiciled, in the UK.
+You or your spouse will be asked to give a statement that your marriage has broken down irretrievably.

-Once the facts are established, an application to divorce can be made.
-We can help you with this paperwork including your divorce petition or talk you through your options if your husband or wife has sent you an Issued divorce petition and an Acknowledgement of Service document.
-We can guide you through the process of applying for a decree nisi.
-This is a document declaring that the court sees no reason that you cannot divorce.
-When parties are in a disagreement over whether the divorce should proceed, it can be necessary to discuss the case at a court hearing.
+An application to divorce can be made either jointly or as an individual.
+We can help you with this process or talk you through your options if you have received an Acknowledgement of Service document after your husband or wife has applied for a divorce.
+We can also guide you through the process of applying for a Conditional Order.
+This is a document declaring that the court sees no reason that you cannot finalise your divorce at a later stage.

 As a part of the divorce process, it is important to reach an agreement with your spouse to maintain a positive relationship for the future - particularly over arrangements concerning money, property and your children.
 Some divorcing couples negotiate this themselves, sometimes even before the first application is made.
 If this is so, we can help you to formalise the agreement and make it legally binding.
 If not, we can supply advice and guidance as you and your former partner discuss these terms.

 Agreements are often achieved through mediation but we can also help you to negotiate a settlement through collaborative practice and constructive negotiation.
 When no satisfactory agreement can be reached through other methods, court proceedings are occasionally required, although this should be treated as a last resort.
 If you do attend court, we will help you to prepare your case, find an excellent, trusted barrister and ensure that you have all the assistance necessary.